 A maintenance and repair log for each control device, which shall list the activities performed, with date and description.
-(See also Condition 9.6.1, Control Equipment Maintenance Records.)
+(See ii.
+Electrostatic Precipitators (ESP)

-When an associated affected boiler served by the ESP is in operation:
+When an associated boiler is in operation:

-- A. The status of each ESP-field in the ESP shall be recorded at least once per shift. - B. The following numerical data shall be recorded at least once per day: (1) Primary voltages and currents; and (2) Secondary voltages and currents. - iii.
-Electronic Instrumentation/Operating System for the ESPs - A. The documentation provided by the supplier including any recommended inspection and repair procedures. - B. The operating procedure for the system developed by the Permittee. - iv.
+- A. The status of each ESP field shall be recorded at least once per shift. - B. The following numerical data shall be recorded at least once per day: (1) Primary voltages and currents; and (2) Secondary voltages and currents. - iii.
+Electronic Instrumentation/Operating System for the ESPs $\,$ - A. The documentation provided by the supplier including any recommended inspection and repair procedures. - B. The operating procedure for the system developed by the Permittee. - iv.
 Selective Catalytic Reduction (SCR) Systems - A. Manufacture/vendor or Permittee developed operating and maintenance procedures. - B. An operating log including system settings.